codecheckers/register/README.md

 To update the register, simply edit the `register.csv` file and submit the change.
 A GitHub Action will apply the process outlined below for manual rendering to update the different representations of the register, including the website, in case the main register file changes.

+## Deposit/archive

+This repository is archived manually, in regular intervals, on Zenodo using the [GitHub-Zenodo-Integration]().
+To deposit a new version on Zenodo, create a new release following the naming scheme of previous releases.
+Then, go to the new record and manually make the following changes:

+- add the CIDECHECK community
+- update the ORCIDs and affiliations of authors
+- update the Desription text (see previous records)
+- add https://codecheck.org.uk/register/ as a related identifier

 ## Files in this repository

 - [`register.csv`](register.csv): the main file to edit to put a new certificate into the register